 Nuggets vs. Timberwolves Injury Report Today - April 19

-Heading into Game 2 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40), the Denver Nuggets (53-29) are keeping their eye on just one player on the injury report.
-The game starts at 10:00 PM ET on Wednesday, April 19 at Ball Arena.
+The Denver Nuggets (53-29) are keeping their eye on just one player on the injury report ahead of Game 2 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Ball Arena on Wednesday, April 19 at 10:00 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-The teams meet once again after the Nuggets beat the Timberwolves 109-80 Sunday.
-Jamal Murray led the way with a team-leading 24 points in the win for the Nuggets, while Anthony Edwards put up 18 points in the loss for the Timberwolves.
+These squads match up for the second straight game after the Nuggets defeated the Timberwolves 109-80 on Sunday.
+Jamal Murray led the Nuggets to the victory with a team-high 24 points.
+Anthony Edwards notched 18 points in the Timberwolves' loss.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.